Dunn wins cash prize in virtual contest

 Ian Dunn, a St. John native and incoming freshman, earned second place in the middle school category of the first-ever statewide Kansas Youth Virtual Entrepreneurship Challenge for his ‘Straw Baling Service’ project idea.

-The event was made possible in a partnership between Camp Destination Innovation and Network Kansas, and it was designed to give young people the opportunity to win cash prizes by brainstorming creative entrepreneurial ideas and pitching those ideas in video recordings submitted from April 27 to May 11.
+The event was made possible in a partnership between Camp Destination Innovation and Network Kansas, and it was designed to give youth ages 14-18 the opportunity to win cash prizes by brainstorming creative entrepreneurial ideas and pitching those ideas in video recordings submitted from April 27 to May 11.

 Students in elementary, middle school, and high school were eligible to compete in the three age divisions of the virtual competition.
 Over 140 participants around the state of Kansas took part in the competition with 75 moving on to compete for cash prizes.

-Dunn was in a three-way tie for 2nd place, and he will be taking home $250 in prize money.
+Dunn was in a three-way tie for 2nd place, taking home $250 in prize money.

 “I will use it for if any of my machinery breaks down while I’m doing this---or, if none of my machinery breaks down, and I don’t have any repair costs, I will use it for college,” Dunn said.